eranchetz/ChibiHashGo/README.md

 # ChibiHashGo

 ChibiHashGo is a simple, fast 64-bit hash function implemented in Go.
 It's designed for performance and ease of use in applications where hashing is required.
+Go port of N-R-K/ChibiHash.
+See the article ChibiHash: A small, fast 64-bit hash function for more information.

 ## Features
 - Minimal dependencies